HMP Bronzefield baby death followed systemic failings - inquest

 Ms Cleary's case led to demonstrations calling for an end to imprisoning pregnant women and new mothers.

-He said: "There is clear evidence, not least, of systemic failings which more than minimally contributed to Aisha being delivered in a prison cell without medical assistance and, following delivery, losing the chance of resuscitation and survival.
+Mr Travers said: "There is clear evidence, not least, of systemic failings which more than minimally contributed to Aisha being delivered in a prison cell without medical assistance and, following delivery, losing the chance of resuscitation and survival.

 "If Aisha's mother's labour had been identified and she had been transferred to hospital in a timely manner for Aisha's delivery, there would have been an opportunity for effective steps to have been taken."